Zyrcant/zyrcant.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
 ☕️
 I am a Ph.D. candidate in Computer Science at the University of Central Florida, focusing on Human-Centered AI, extended reality (VR/AR), and virtual avatars.
 My research focuses on how individuals of diverse abilities and identities engage with AI and computing.
 I am dedicated to developing AI systems that value and prioritize the uniqueness of individuals, their cultures, and personalities.
 I believe that computing holds great potential when we embrace people's unique qualities.
-Through my research, I aim to improve lives while embracing the rich diversity of human-computing interactions.
+Through my research, I aim to improve lives while embracing the rich diversity of human-computing.

 As the proud daughter of a Vietnamese refugee family, I go by both my American name, Tiffany, and my native name, Diễm.
 I am very active in diversity in computing organizations, which you can find more about in service.